firish/system-design-notes/1_System_Design_Prerequisites/8_service_heartbeat.md

 These cron jobs may talk to other servers and influence data on them However, since the service on a zombie is dead, the zombie has stale data and its cron jobs can mess the entire systems data management
 A two-way heartbeat service can help reduce the risk of zombie servers

+# what if the health service goes down?
+The health services are lightweight and made fault tolerant (by replication), making this unlikely.
+However, there is a possibility of any service going down.
+In that case, we try to bring it back as soon as possible.

+# Extra relevant information
+In Kubernetes this is implemented as a liveliness check where Kubernetes service queries each pod or each pod sends its liveness rule result back to Kubernetes and the replica set/deployment object could restart these pods that have dead service.

+In Kafka, I think consumer groups have 2-way heartbeat mechanisms where group coordinators and consumer threads send heartbeat signals.
+So, Kafka heartbeat interval.ms is generally 1/3rd of session timeout and if no heartbeat signal is received by the co-ordinator till the end of the session timeout, the consumer instance is replaced.